clarin-eric/DOGapp/README.md

 # DOGapp
-DOGapp is a Django application providing REST API for [DOGlib](https://github.com/clarin-eric/DOGlib) functionalities.
+DOGapp is a Django application exposing REST API for [DOGlib](https://github.com/clarin-eric/DOGlib) functionalities.
 Its goal is to provide fair access to CLARIN resources from the metadata

 ## API